tnakatani/cs6601_assignment_2/README.md

 #### Tips

 1. You may write additional code within each class.
 However, we will only be invoking the `score()` function.
 You may not change the signature of this function.
-2. When writing additional code to test, try to do so in separate cells.
+2. When writing additional code to test, try to do so in separate classes (do not use ours).
 It allows for independent test execution and you can be sure that *all* the code within the EvalFn cells belong only to the EvalFn classes

 ```python
 class OpenMoveEvalFn():